passagemath/passagemath-pkg-lefschetz-family/README.md

 - `degree`: the degree of $X$.
 - `ctx`: the options of $X$, see related section above.

 The computation of the exceptional divisors can be costly, and is not always necessary.
-For example, the Picard rank of a quartic surface can be recovered with `holomorphic_periods_modification`.
+For example, the Picard rank of a quartic surface can be recovered with `holomorphic_periods_modification` alone.

 ### EllipticSurface